ksobrenat32/SummerOfCode-2025/notes.md

-# Apache Beam
+# Apache Beam - GSoC 2025

+This repository contains my notes and plans for the GSoC 2025 project with Apache Beam.

-## Documentation on how to do things
+## Documentation on how to contribute

 - https://github.com/apache/beam/blob/master/CONTRIBUTING.md